 - It has the ability to convey your message with sight, sound and motion, and can give a product or service instant validity and prominence.

 - You can easily reach targeted audiences.
-Children can be reached during cartoon programming, housewives during the afternoon soap operas, and insomniacs after midnight.
+Children can be reached during cartoon programming, homemakers during daytime programming, and insomniacs after midnight.

 Disadvantages of Television Advertising

 - When you advertise on TV, your commercial is not only competing with others, it is also competing with the viewer’s environment as well.

 - Even if your commercial is being aired, viewers may never see it unless it is intrusive enough to capture their attention.

 - A minimum amount of airtime provides limited length of exposure and ad clutter.

 - The message comes and goes, and that’s it!
 Unless you buy additional time, the viewer doesn’t see your commercial again.

 - Multiple exposures are required to achieve message retention and consumer action.
 If you don’t reach your viewer at least 5-7 times, you are just throwing money away.